carlosmarte23/bootcamp-fullstack-js/01-javascript/notes.md

 # Module 01 - JAVASCRIPT

-The second excersice is to add javascript to the Jobs search page, the first one is to add an event to filter the jobs using the selects.
+The second exercise is to add JavaScript to the job search page.
+The first task is to add an event that filters the job listings using the select elements.

-First we start with the "#filter-technology".
+I started with the "filter-technology" select, then refactored the code into a single function to incorporate the other filters later on.

+I feel that the current implementation isn’t very solid, to be honest, but since we don’t have a database yet and are simply filtering based on the text in the HTML, there isn’t much else I can do for now.

+#### 🟢 Completed on November 8th 2025.